-Section 2 - Heating Assistance Eligibility, 2605(b)(2) - Assurance 2 2.1 Designate the in 1 Designate the income eligibility threshold used for the heating componenet: Add Add Household size Eligibility Guideline Eligibility Threshold 1 All Household Sizes State Median Income 60.00% 2.2 Do you have ad HEATING ASSITA ditional eligibility requirements for NCE? ⊙ Yes (O No 2.3 Check the appr opriate boxes below and describe the policies for each.
-Do you require an Assets test ?
-O Yes • No Do you have additi onal/differing eligibility policies for: Renters? ⊙ Yes (O {No} Renters Livin ng in subsidized housing ? ⊙ Yes (O No Renters with utilities included in the rent ? ⊙ Yes (O {No} Do you give priorit y in eligibility to: Elderly?
-O Yes C Yes ⊙ No Disabled?
-O Yes C Yes ⊙ No Young childr ren?
-O Yes • No Households v vith high energy burdens ?
-O Yes No Other?
-O Yes • No Explanations of po licies for each "yes" checked above: 1) Those that receive a subsidy; 2) those that live in a (EAP benefit is based on the renter and their heating si described above, wi th heat included in rent where the monthly rent is sidized housing or in a LIHTC building with hea s more than 3 a vendor directly for their heat, or who live in a subsid 30% of the gross LIHEAP monthly income, is eligible their rent that pay less than 30% of their gross LIHEA for a partial LIHEAP benefit.
-Those ot live in a subsidized building or a LIHTC build t is eligible for a full LIHEAP benefit. ing, as descr ribed above, that either pays their vendor directly for the heir heat or whose heat cost is Owners of a 2n d real estate property other than whe ere they a re currently residing may have to provide e additional information.
-Determination of Be enefits 2605(b)(5) - Assurance 5, 2605(c)(1)(B) 2.4 Describe how y 2.4 Describe how you prioritize the provision of heating assistance tovulnerable populations, e.g., benefit amounts, early application periods, etc.
+Section 2 - Heating Assistance

+Eligibility, 2605(b)(2) - Assurance 2

+2.1 Designate the income eligibility threshold used for the heating componenet:

+Add Household size Eligibility Guideline Eligibility Thresh

+1 All Household Sizes State Median Income 60.00%

+2.2 Do you have add HEATING ASSITA ditional eligibility requirements for NCE?
+Yes

+2.3 Check the appr opriate boxes below and describe the policies for each.

+Do you require an A Assets test ?
+No

+Do you have addition onal/differing eligibility policies for:

+Renters?
+Yes

+Renters Livin ng in subsidized housing ?
+Yes

+Renters with utilities included in the rent ?
+Yes

+Do you give priorit y in eligibility to:

+Elderly?
+No

+Disabled?
+No

+Young children?
+No

+Households with high energy burdens ?
+No

+Other?
+No

+Explanations of policies for each "yes" checked above:

+Owners of a 2nd real estate property other than where they are currently residing may have to provide additional information.
+These households are not eligible for a benefit if the total rent payment is equal to 30% or less than 30% of household income.
+These households are eligible for a benefit if heat is not included in occupancy cost and there is no heating surcharge added to the lease.

+Determination of Benefits 2605(b)(5) - Assurance 5, 2605(c)(1)(B)

+2.4 Describe how you prioritize the provision of heating assistance tovulnerable populations, e.g., benefit amounts, early application periods, etc.

+The benefit amount is determined in the same manner regardless of the source of income or vulnerable status; the determining factors are family income level and size and where these factors place the household in the Massachusetts LIHEAP benefit matrix.
+DHCD maintains a mail-in recertification process, thereby all households including vulnerable households can get their application status determined before the beginning of the heating season on November 1st.